kmrollins/MSDS6306-CaseStudy1/CaseStudy1.md

 <img src="CaseStudy1_files/figure-html/unnamed-chunk-2-1.png" style="display: block; margin: auto;" />

-The Figure 1 barchart shows the number of breweries categorized by states in the U.S. (plus District of Columbia).
-We see that Colorado leads with 47 breweries, followed by California and Michigan.
+The barchart in Figure 1 shows the number of breweries categorized by states in the U.S. (plus District of Columbia).
+We see that Colorado leads with 47 breweries, followed by California, Michigan, Oregon, and Texas.

 #### 2. Merge beer and breweries data

-To fully take advantage of the two datasets, we merge them into one composite dataset.
+To fully take advantage of the two datasets, we merged them into one composite dataset.
 They can be combined because each beer is brewed at, or at least associated with, a particular brewery.

 <table class="table table-bordered" style="margin-left: auto; margin-right: auto;">
 <caption>Table 1: Beginning of Merged Data Frame</caption>